TramEFX/ancillary_claude_bootstrap/README.md

 4. Verify routing files are uploaded to Project
 5. If necessary: Re-present the binding from identity_core.json

+### "Semantic matching not working / Wrong manifests loading"

+**Possible causes (v2.0.0):**
+- Index doesn't have semantic_keywords populated
+- Keywords too generic or not specific enough
+- Query doesn't match any keywords strongly

+**Solutions:**
+1. Check manifest_index.json has semantic_keywords arrays for all entries
+2. Verify keywords are compound/specific (not generic single words)
+3. Try more specific queries: "housing deadline for [name]" vs "tell me about housing"
+4. Ask AI: "What semantic keywords matched my query?"
+5. If needed, manually add better keywords to index and reload Project

 ### "MCP can't access repo / No tools available"

 **Possible causes:**